 Change Your Locks

 Changing your locks and ensuring that your windows are in good shape is both easy and inexpensive.
 You can buy a good deadbolt to replace your current lock and install it yourself, or you can hire a handyman or locksmith to do the job for you.
 If possible, consider spending a few extra dollars on a sturdier deadbolt that is more difficult to open.
-Also, if necessary, consider repairing or replacing your 15windows if they don’t lock securely.
+Also, if necessary, consider repairing or replacing your windows if they don’t lock securely.

 Talk to Your Neighbors